 In this study, one positive effect that was noted of ultrasound use was a lower rate of inductions due to the ability to more accurately date the pregnancy.

-It should be mentioned, though, that while it did not find any developmental delays for children who had been subjected to prenatal ultrasound, it also did not find ultrasounds to reduce negative outcomes for the baby.
+It should be mentioned, though, that while it did not find any developmental delays for children who had been subjected to prenatal ultrasounds, it also did not find ultrasounds to reduce negative outcomes for the baby.

 In another study involving over 4,000 pregnant women in their third trimester, the medical management of each woman was evaluated to see if having doppler ultrasound led to better outcomes for the baby.
+It found virtually no difference in neonatal outcomes between women who had prenatal ultrasounds and those who did not.
+The only difference noted was that having an ultrasound increased the number of future ultrasounds.

 Although there was a difference in the number of neonatal deaths in those who received an ultrasound versus those who did not (3 vs. 9), the numbers were so small, they are statistically irrelevant.